apopiak/substrate-hacking/README.md

 1. _Stake weighted referenda_ - public motions to pass for voting by council
 2. _A treasury_ - a reserve made up of DOT tokens from slashing or sub-optimal staking
-3. _A Council_ - made up of two groups (standard committee and technical committee)
+3. _A Council_ - made of collectives, of which Polkadot currently has two (a "standard committee" and "technical committee")

 Although we won't look at all of these (for now), here are the difference parts to its Governance machine: